 Why is cryopreservation (freezing) of embryos important?

-At Austin IVF, there is always the hope that there will be an excess number of embryos to freeze following an embryo transfer.
+At Ovagen Fertility Austin, there is always the hope that there will be an excess number of embryos to freeze following an embryo transfer.
 However, depending on embryo development, that may or may not be the case.

 Embryo freezing, sometimes called “cryopreservation” or “vitrification” allows patients fortunate enough to have an excess number of embryos that have reached a certain stage in development to have another chance for pregnancy.
 These patients would not need to have another ovarian stimulation and oocyte retrieval, and would not need to purchase more expensive stimulation medications and take shots.